mickiyas123/Python-100-Exercise-Challenge/README.md

 # Python-100-Exercise-Challenge
-# I am working on 100 day Python challenge i will be uploading with the answers i come up with
+# I am working on 100 day Python challenge.
+I will be uploading the answers i come up with for those challenges